Foundation Source / Get Started / New Foundations

 Foundation Source will have your new foundation up and running in less than a week.
 Three steps, and we take care of the rest.

 Unlike a donor-advised fund, a private foundation is an independent legal entity over which you retain complete control.
-You have final say over how the foundation is governed, how foundation assets are invested and spent.
+You have final say over how the foundation is governed, and how foundation assets are invested and spent.

 In addition to a wide range of options for philanthropic spending, foundation assets can also be used for administrative expenses, some of which count toward the annual 5% minimum distribution requirement.
 These include reimbursing expenses for foundation related travel, leasing office space, and paying family members who serve as directors or foundation staff.